 Who should go here?
 Social people looking for an international atmosphere for afternoon coffee or drinks and maybe a meal at night.

-Another of the hidden gems of Trastevere is the bar Pimms Good.
-The food is decent, the drinks are works of art and the atmosphere is perfect.
-The barmen here are the craftsmen of cocktails, shaking or stirring you up something unique every time.
+Another of the hidden gems of Trastevere is the bar Pimm’s Good.
+The food is decent, the drinks are works of art, and the atmosphere is perfect.
+The barmen here are cocktail craftsmen, shaking or stirring you up something unique every time.

 Le Mani in Pasta

 Who should go here?
 Lovers of fish and Roman dishes looking for a fun but upscale-ish meal.

 If you’re looking to have lunch or even dinner in Trastevere, this is the place.
 On the same side of Trastevere as the Fish Market, you’ll find The Roman Guy’s all-time favorite restaurant: Le Mani in Pasta (the hands in the pasta).
 They serve fish and pasta of unbeatable quality.
 Trust us, if there is one place you can’t miss in Trastevere, it’s this one.

 The staff like to say “leave your diet at the door,” because if you eat here, you’ll be eating well!
 Everyone who works here will make you feel at home, and be sure to ask their opinions on what you should eat if you find yourself spoiled for choice when looking at the menu.